mhhollomon/gertrude/README.md

 ```

 ### index_scan()
 Scan the table in index order rather than table order.
-Also, a key may given as a lower
+Also, a key may be given
-or upper bound.
+as a bound.

 ```python
 from gertrude import KeyBound